Connected, empowered nurse leaders transforming global healthcare

 Developing nurse leaders anywhere to improve healthcare everywhere

 The Sigma board of directors has determined four strategic goals to guide the organization:

-2. Recognize and promote nursing scholarship, leadership, and service
+2. Promote and celebrate nursing scholarship, leadership, and service worldwide.

 Sigma vision, mission, goals, and guiding principles resource